lf-energy-projects-renovation-state/sng-crest-device-service/README.md

 To test this flow locally:

-1. If you have previously run the crest device service with the `test-data` profile, and you wish to test this new flow, run the service without the `test-data` profile and delete the flyway and pre_shared_key tables from your local database.
+1. If you have previously run the crest device service with the `test-data` profile, and you wish to test this new flow, delete the database container to clear the existing data, then run the service without the `test-data` profile.
 2. Set `crest-device-service.psk.change-initial-psk` to `true`.
 3. Run the crest device service, the shipment file processor and maki connect light.
 4. Upload the `test_shipment_file.json` file to the shipment file processor.